Guest: Philip Wegh, General Director of OJSC "confectionery Factory named after N.K.Krupskaya"

 - One of your enterprises – Krupskaya factory is pretty active in the social life of St. Petersburg: city holidays, etc. What is your opinion about the influence of this social activity of the company on the customers’ attitude towards your products?
 Do you plan to have any activities for St. Petersburg citizens?

-- What can you say about the peculiarities of having confectionary business in Russia?
-What is the difference between Russian and European confectionary consumers?
+- What can you say about the peculiarities of having confectionery business in Russia?
+What is the difference between Russian and European confectionery consumers?

 - In one of your interviews you said that you combine world experience with the business experience you gained in our country in order to have business in Russia.
 Could you say something more about it?

-- What could you wish to Russian producers of confectionary goods that operate in the segment of small and medium size business?
+- What could you wish to Russian producers of confectionery goods that operate in the segment of small and medium size business?